How WorkspaceCMS sites aim for fast, green PageSpeed scores

-The four guardrails that get us to 95+ every time
+The four guardrails that get us to a 90+ score every time

 The numbers on our PSI scorecards aren't the result of one optimization.
 They're the result of treating four specific failure modes as non-negotiable from the first commit on a project.